StarManiaKG/The-Story-of-the-Ultimate-Merge-Disorder-Format/Source/Plugins/UDBScript/docs/htmldoc/docs/gettingstarted.md

 #### Accessing script options in a script

-The script option can be accessed through the `ScriptOptions` object in the global `UDB` namespace.
+The script option can be accessed through the `ScriptOptions` object in the global `UZB` namespace.
 This object has properties by the name of the blocks of the script option definition, and contains the value set in the docker.

 Example: